diweshsingh/BottomNavigationView/README.md

 # BottomNavigationView
-Bottom Navigation View with Material Design in Kotlin
+Bottom Navigation View tutorial with Material Design in Kotlin